louarn-rous/conlang/important.md

 -en     : [suf.] plural {German}
 -(n)u   : [suf.] diminutive {Turkish 'kuzu'}
--ina    : [suf.] forms nouns from verbs, indicating the action of what is denoted by the verb {Croatian 'batina'}
+-ina    : [suf.] nominative; forms nouns from verbs, indicating the action of what is denoted by the verb {Croatian 'batina'}
--> -in  : [suf.] forms nouns from verbs, describing the result of an action
+-> -in  : [suf.] nominative; forms nouns from verbs, describing the result of an action
--ör     : [suf.] forms agent nouns from verbs ('-er')
+-ör     : [suf.] agentive; forms agent nouns from verbs ('-er')
--(n)äs  : [suf.] forms adjectives from nouns, with the meaning 'of or pertaining to' the suffixed word ('-ic')
+-(n)äs  : [suf.] genitive; forms adjectives from nouns, with the meaning 'of or pertaining to' the suffixed word ('-ic')
 -(s)ein : [suf.] forms nouns from adjectives, denoting the condition or state of the suffixed word ('-hood', '-dom', '-ness') {Archaic form: '-esin'}
 -fär    : [suf.] forms adjectives from verbs, indicating that the action can be performed ('-able') {see 'fär'}
--nuz    : [suf.] forms abessive adjectives from nouns ('-less') {see 'nuz'}
+-nuz    : [suf.] abessive; forms abessive adjectives from nouns ('-less') {see 'nuz'}
 -ver    : [suf.] forms adjectives from nouns, meaning deserving or worthy of the suffixed word ('-worthy', '-some') {see 'ver'}
 -e      : [suf.] forms ordinal numbers
 -a      : [suf.] used to mark a place